Eremurus - Foxtail Lily: Planting and Growing

 Possible diseases and pests

-The steppe lily, when grown in suitable conditions (sunny spot and well-drained soil), is not prone to any diseases.
+The steppe lily, when grown in suitable conditions (sun and well-drained soil), is not prone to any diseases.

-However, slugs are fond of the young leaves and the roots can fall prey to rodents, while its leaves may be devoured by slugs.
-When planting, surround the root with wire mesh to protect it from rodents’ appetite.
+However, slugs are fond of the young leaves and the roots can fall prey to rodents, while its foliage may be devoured by slugs.
+At planting time, surround the root with wire mesh to protect it from rodents’ appetites.

 Multiplying your steppe lilies

-Steppe Lilies propagate well by dividing clumps every 3 to 5 years.
-On older stumps with several visible buds:
+Steppe Lilies propagate well by division of clumps every 3 to 5 years.
+On mature stumps with several visible buds:

 • Cut the flower spikes when the foliage begins to wilt;

-• Lift the stump with a garden fork and remove it from the soil.
-Be careful to work the soil with the fork’s tines far enough from the stump to avoid damaging it;
+• Lift the stump using a garden fork and remove it from the soil.
+Be careful to insert the fork’s tines far enough from the stump to avoid damaging it;

-• Use a knife to trim any broken roots and separate the Eremurus claws with the same tool.
+• Trim any broken roots with a knife and separate the Eremurus claws with the same tool.
 Each “claw” should have one or more buds;

-• Replant your Eremurus in loose soil and in a sunny spot.
+• Replant your Eremurus in loose soil and in full sun.

 Sowing seeds in autumn is theoretically possible but unpredictable.
-Moreover, the bulbs will take several years (sometimes up to 6 years) before they start to flower.
-If you wish to give it a try, you’ll need to sow your seeds in autumn under a cold frame in a very well-draining substrate (such as sand).
-The seedlings will appear in spring, at which point you can transplant them into pots, still in a very well-draining substrate, and keep them throughout the season before planting them in the ground in autumn.
+Additionally, the bulbs may take several years (sometimes up to 6 years) before they begin to flower.
+If you wish to give it a try, sow your seeds in autumn under a cold frame in a very well-draining substrate (such as sand).
+The seedlings will appear in spring, at which point you can transplant them into pots, still in a very well-draining substrate, and keep them throughout the season before planting them in open ground in autumn.
 During the pot-growing phase, keep the substrate moist but not waterlogged.

 The vertical dimension provided by Eremurus helps structure a somewhat flat perennial or bush border, adding height and breaking the monotony.
-The warmth of the flowers also helps brighten up a dull border or creates a pleasant contrast with bluish tones.
+The warmth of their flowers also helps brighten up a dull border or creates a pleasing contrast with bluish tones.

-In a gravel garden designed for full sun, Eremurus will thrive.
+In a gravel garden in full sun, Eremurus will thrive.
 Consider, for example, Eremurus ‘Cleopatra’.
-You could opt for a composition full of contrasts with blue, purple and yellow-orange flowers by pairing it with the globular forms of Allium christophii, the blue umbels of Agapanthus ‘Navy Blue’ and the Nepeta x faasseni ‘Purrsian Blue’.
-Don’t hesitate to combine yellow or orange foxtail lilies with yellow Russell’s Jerusalem sage or Mullein, Verbascum bombyciferum ‘Polarsommer’, and Eryngium bourgatii.
+You could opt for a composition with striking contrasts of blue, purple, and yellow-orange flowers by pairing it with the globular forms of Allium christophii, the blue umbels of Agapanthus ‘Navy Blue’, and the Nepeta x faasseni ‘Purrsian Blue’.
+Don’t hesitate to combine yellow or orange foxtail lilies with yellow Russell’s Jerusalem sage or mullein, Verbascum bombyciferum ‘Polarsommer’, and Eryngium bourgatii.

 Eremurus planting, foxtail lily, Cleopatra's sceptre

-In the centre, Eremurus ‘Cleopatra’, surrounded by Allium christophii, Agapanthus ‘Navy Blue’, Eryngium, Nepeta faasseni ‘Purrsian Blue’ and Verbascum
+Centred is Eremurus ‘Cleopatra’, surrounded by Allium christophii, Agapanthus ‘Navy Blue’, Eryngium, Nepeta faasseni ‘Purrsian Blue’, and Verbascum

-For a more contemporary, graphic style, opt for the immense ivory-white spikes of Eremurus ‘White Beauty Favourite’.
-To accompany it, choose graphic plants in white tones such as Eryngium yuccifolium, a striking eryngo with small round white flowers, Veronicastrum virginicum var. album, Agapanthus ‘White Heaven’ or even Kniphofia ‘Ice Queen’ with its poker-like blooms in varying shades of white.
+For a more contemporary, graphic style, opt for the towering ivory-white spikes of Eremurus ‘White Beauty Favourite’.
+To complement it, choose architectural plants in white tones, such as Eryngium yuccifolium, an intriguing eryngo with small round white flowers, Veronicastrum virginicum var. album, Agapanthus ‘White Heaven’, or even Kniphofia ‘Ice Queen’ with its poker-like blooms in varying shades of white.

 → Discover our magnificent Eremurus in our online nursery.

-Planting Eremurus is single, if you follow our step-by-step video:
+Planting Eremurus is simple if you follow our step-by-step video guide:

 Comments